Contrasting Charles & Colvard, Ltd. (NASDAQ:CTHR) & Adamas One (NASDAQ:JEWL)

-Charles & Colvard, Ltd. (NASDAQ:CTHR – Get Free Report) and Adamas One (NASDAQ:JEWL – Get Free Report) are both small-cap consumer discretionary companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their dividends, risk, institutional ownership, earnings, profitability, valuation and analyst recommendations.
+Charles & Colvard, Ltd. (NASDAQ:CTHR – Get Free Report) and Adamas One (NASDAQ:JEWL – Get Free Report) are both small-cap consumer discretionary companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their analyst recommendations, risk, valuation, dividends, earnings, profitability and institutional ownership.

-This is a breakdown of current ratings and price targets for Charles & Colvard, Ltd. and Adamas One, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Charles & Colvard, Ltd. and Adamas One, as reported by MarketBeat.

 |Sell Ratings